zjowowen/GenerativeRL_Preview/README.md

 ## Features

 - Support for training, evaluation and deploying diverse generative models, including diffusion models and flow models
-- Integration of generative models for state representation, action representation or policy learning in RL
+- Integration of generative models for state representation, action representation, policy learning and dynamic model learning in RL
 - Implementation of popular RL algorithms tailored for generative models, such as Q-guided policy optimization (QGPO)
 - Support for various RL environments and benchmarks
 - Easy-to-use API for training and evaluation